-JSC Latvijas Krājbanka (hereinafter - the Bank) was founded in 1924 as Latvijas Pasta Krājbanka (Latvian Post Savings Bank).
+JSC "Latvijas Krājbanka" (hereinafter - the Bank) was founded in 1924 as Latvijas Pasta Krājbanka (Latvian Post Office Savings Bank).
 In June 1940 it was reorganized and included into the structure of the USSR Savings Bank.
 Until 1991 the main task of the Bank was to attract financial resources and service them within the framework of the Soviet banking system.

-On 3 September 1991, the Supreme Council of the Republic of Latvia decided to re-establish AS Latvijas Krājbanka.
-AS Latvijas Krājbanka took over all rights of the former USSR National Savings Bank and on 15 October 1992 received a license to perform banking operations.
+On 3 September 1991, the Supreme Council of the Republic of Latvia decided to re-establish JSC "Latvijas Krājbanka".
+JSC "Latvijas Krājbanka" took over all rights of the former USSR National Savings Bank and on 15 October 1992 received a license to perform banking operations.
 The Bank was registered in the Enterprise Register of the Republic of Latvia on 16 October 1992, as a state owned commercial bank.
-On 29 March 1994, the Bank was re-registered as a state joint-stock company Latvijas Krājbanka.
-In accordance with the Order of the Cabinet dated 18 January 1996, the state joint stock company Latvijas Krājbanka was included into the list of entities to be privatized.
-During the first phase of the privatization process in 1997, the Bank was merged with Rīgas Apvienotā Baltijas banka (Union Baltic Bank in Rīga).
-During the subsequent public offering the shares of the Bank were purchased by residents of Latvia using privatization certificates.
-On 20 September 2005, Snoras, one of the largest commercial banks in Lithuania, purchased an 83.01% shareholding and became the major shareholder of the Bank.
-The Bank's financial statements are consolidated in the financial statements of the Snoras Group.
+On 29 March 1994, the Bank was re-registered as a state joint-stock company Latvijas Krāibanka.
+In accordance with the Order of the Cabinet dated 18 January 1996, the state joint stock company Latvijas Krājbanka was included into the list of entities to be privatised.
+During the first phase of the privatisation process in 1997, the Bank was merged with Rīgas Apvienotā Baltijas banka (Riga Union Baltic Bank).
+During the subsequent public offering the shares of the Bank were purchased by residents of Latvia using privatisation certificates.
+On 20 September 2005, JSC bank SNORAS, one of the largest commercial banks in Lithuania, purchased an 83.01% shareholding and became the major shareholder of the Bank.
+The Bank's financial statements are consolidated in the financial statements of the SNORAS Group.

-As of 31 December 2008, the Bank had customers' service centres in all regions of Latvia:
+As of 31 December 2008, the Bank had clients' service centres in all regions of Latvia:

-Region Custome er service centres
+Region Clients service centres

 Riga 44 (45)

 Latgale 25 (21)

 Vidzeme, except Riga 22 (17)

 Kurzeme 22 (17)

 Zemgale 9 (7)

 Total 122 (107)